Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Theoretical foundations and event generators

 Single diffraction dissociation, which occurs in events where only one of the incoming hadrons is dissociated, is an important contribution to hadron production in the forward region.
 In GRT models, this is described by the exchange of a specific colorless (quantum number-less) configuration of quarks and gluons (the so-called diffractive pomeron).
 This is either explicitly included in the amplitude or added using the Good-Walker model~\cite{Good:1960ba}.

 In the context of air showers, the models need to be reliably extrapolated from hadron-hadron to hadron-nucleus and nucleus-nucleus interactions.
-In the \epos{} and \qgsjet{} models the nuclear amplitudes are constructed from the basic pomeron amplitude using the Glauber formalism~\cite{Glauber:1970jm}.
-In \sibyll{}, a mixture of Glauber (for hadron-nucleus) and an extended superposition model (for nucleus-nucleus)~\cite{Engel:1992vf} is used. \pythia{} can model nuclear interactions in air showers using either the Angantyr~\cite{Bierlich:2018xfw} model or PythiaCascade~\cite{Reininghaus:2022gnr} class, both of which now support an essential feature for realistic air shower simulations as discussed in~\cite{Sjostrand:2021dal}: (1) generate single events at arbitrary energies without costly reinitialization, (2) event-by-event modifications of the projectile, target, and center-of-mass energy. \pythia{} can optionally use nuclear parton distribution functions (PDFs) for collisions with nuclei, which differ from the PDFs of free protons \cite{Eskola:2009uj,Eskola:2016oht}.
+In the \epos{} and \qgsjet{} models the nuclear amplitudes are constructed from the basic pomeron amplitude using the Glauber formalism~\cite{Glauber:1955qq,Glauber:1970jm}.
+In Sibyll, a mixture of Glauber (for hadron-nucleus) and an extended superposition model (for nucleus-nucleus)~\cite{Engel:1992vf} is used. \pythia can use the Angantyr module \cite{Bierlich:2018xfw}, which superimposes individual nucleon-nucleon interactions following a Monte-Carlo Glauber calculation. \pythia can optionally use nuclear parton distribution functions (PDFs) for collisions with nuclei, which differ from the PDFs of free protons.

-The description of heavy ion collisions (HIC) requires the inclusion of effects such as collective flow, jet quenching, and possible modifications of the final-state hadron composition (which may affect \eg the strangeness enhancement).
-In \epos{}, this is described by distinguishing between hadronization of the high-(energy) density part of the collision (core), modeled by the formation of a quark-gluon plasma that evolves hydrodynamically and then decays statistically, and hadronization of the low-(energy) density part (corona), based on string fragmentation~\cite{Andersson:1983ia} (similar to the standard \pythia{} hadronization mechanism).
+The description of heavy ion collisions (HIC) requires the inclusion of effects such as collective flow, jet quenching, and possible modifications of the final-state hadron composition (which may affect e.g.\ the strangeness enhancement).
+In \epos{}, this is described by distinguishing between hadronization of the high-(energy) density part of the collision (core), modeled by the formation of a quark-gluon plasma that evolves hydrodynamically and then decays statistically, and hadronization of the low-(energy) density part (corona), based on string fragmentation (similar to the standard \pythia hadronization mechanism).
 This is followed by a phase of hadronic rescattering.
-Similarly, in \pythia~8, color reconnection~\cite{Christiansen:2015yqa}, rope fragmentation~\cite{Bierlich:2014xba}, string shoving~\cite{Bierlich:2016vgw}, and hadron rescattering~\cite{Ilten:2021jcb} are means to modify standard hadronization in vacuum to describe the effects observed in HIC. \sibyll{} and \qgsjet{} do not include these types of HIC effects.
-HIJING~\cite{Wang:1991hta, Deng:2010mv} and other generators that are exclusively developed for heavy ion collisions typically do not include the interaction of pions and kaons nor do they provide reliable predictions for particle production in the forward direction.
-Both of these are essential for simulating extensive air showers, which is why pure HIC generators are not usually used in air shower simulations.
+Similarly, in \pythia~8, color reconnection, rope fragmentation, string shoving, and hadron rescattering are means to modify standard hadronization in vacuum to describe the effects observed in HIC. \sibyll{} and \qgsjet{} do not include these types of HIC effects.